Zic20/Zic20/README.md

 - Hi, I’m Isaac Zally Jr @Zic20
 - I am a Software Developer
 - Skills
-- REACT, NEXTJS, TYPESCRIPS, MSSQL, MYSQL, PHP
+- REACT, NEXTJS, TYPESCRIPT, MSSQL, MYSQL, PHP

 <!---
 Zic20/Zic20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.